 Facilities vary between halls, but many have their own social areas, libraries, music rooms and sports facilities.

 University accommodation represents great value for money.
-Residency fees cover Internet connection, personal possessions insurance and all utility services.
-As an example, fees for 2014/15, based on a 40-week letting period, are:
+Residency fees covers WiFi, personal possessions insurance and all utility services.
+Typically fees for 2024/25, based on a 40–42 week letting period, can range between:

-- £138 per week for a single room with shared facilities in a catered hall;
+• £164–£186 per week for a single room with shared facilities in a catered hall.

-Fees vary according to hall and/or room facilities.
+Fees vary according to the hall and/or room facilities.
 Please consult our Accommodation Office website for details of individual hall prices.
-Fees for 2015/16, which may be subject to increase, will be published in April 2015.

 Safety and support